UPDATE 3-H&M says June sales rise after chilly second quarter

 STOCKHOLM, June 19 H&M, the world's second-largest fashion retailer, posted a sharp rise in sales since the start of June, driven by strong demand for full-price items from its new collections more than discounted older unsold items.

-The June performance helped offset a greater-than-expected drop in quarterly earnings at H&M, which like other fashion companies has been squeezed by weak consumer demand in its main European markets and chilly spring weather.
+The June performance helped offset a greater than expected drop in quarterly earnings at H&M, which like other fashion firms has been squeezed by weak consumer demand in its main European markets and chilly spring weather.

-The Swedish company, whose biggest global rival is Zara-owner Inditex, said sales rose 14 percent in local currency terms in the first 17 days of June compared with the same period a year ago, helped by its summer range featuring imitation leather biker jackets and chiffon blouses.
+The Swedish company, whose biggest global rival is Zara-owner Inditex, said sales had risen 14 percent in local currency terms in the first 17 days of June compared with the same period a year ago, helped by its summer range featuring imitation leather biker jackets and chiffon blouses.

 Chief Executive Karl-Johan Persson said that although H&M had entered its third quarter with higher inventories than planned, June promotions had not started earlier than last year.